TylerHillery/TylerHillery.github.io/content/articles/first_article.md

 ## Introduction
 ___
 My name is Tyler Hillery!
-I made this website using Pelican, a static site generator that uses Python & Markdown files to generate statics HTML files that you are looking at right now!
+I made this website using Pelican, a static site generator that uses Python & Markdown files to generate static files that are then hosting on GitHub Pages.

 There are a few reasons for this website: